-The engine powering all HR-V trim levels is a 2.0L Inline 4-cylinder producing 158 hp and 138 lb-ft of torque.
+The engine powering all trim levels of this Honda SUV is a 2.0L Inline 4-cylinder producing 158 hp and 138 lb-ft of torque.
 The standard drivetrain is a front-wheel drive (FWD) system mated to a continuously variable transmission (CVT), with an EPA-estimated fuel economy rating of 26 MPG in the city and 32 MPG on the highway.[b]
 All-wheel drive (AWD) is available with a CVT and brings the EPA-estimated fuel economy ratings to 25 MPG in the city and 30 MPG on the highway.[b]

 Depending on where you live in the Atlanta area will likely dictate whether or not you spring for the optional AWD or stick with the standard FWD.
 If you’re a city dweller or suburbanite, FWD will be your drivetrain of choice.
 Should you live in an area of Georgia where you have to deal with backroads, AWD is looking like the better option for you.

 Now, what comes with the AWD system?
 Well, the Real Time AWD is a system developed by Honda that uses an array of sensors to analyze the road situation and send the right amount of power to the wheels accordingly.
 For example, if you’re entering a slippery situation and the system senses that the rear wheels are about to spin out, it will send more power to the rear wheels to allow for better traction and less slippage.